-NetworkGT only supports nodes of the types I, Y, and X nodes of higher order; i.e., more than four branches intersecting at one point are returned as error nodes due to the missing implementation of such cases.
-To assign the correct order of the node to the returned error nodes, the spatial join function from the ArcGIS Analysis Toolbox was used to count the number of intersecting branches at the specific nodes, allowing us to reassign their type accordingly as special cases of X nodes, where five (Penta), six (Hexa), seven (Hepta), or eight (Octa) branches intersect.
-This is possible, because the spatial join function allows for matching the branches to the target error node based on their relative spatial locations.
-The tips of the branches are at the same spatial position as the node, which resembles an intersection, and the spatial join function returns a new field in the error nodes attribute table that includes the number of intersecting branches at that exact position.
+240 based on their relative spatial locations.
+The tips of the branches are at the same spatial position as the node, which resembles an intersection, and the spatial join function returns a new field in the error nodes attribute table including the number of intersecting branches at that exact position.
 Furthermore, linkage to an unknown type of node yields errors in the recognition of branch connectivity.
-These errors were corrected using SQL (Structured Query Language) queries to select undefined branches to change their connectivity accordingly to their number of connected ends.
+These errors were corrected using SQL queries to select undefined branches to change their connectivity accordingly to their number of connected ends.

-3.4 Manual classification of fractures into generations
+245 3.4 Manual classification of fractures into generations

-To identify different generations of the manually traced fractures, we used abutting and crosscutting relationships as discussed in Peacock et al. (2018), aided by general fracture attributes such as length and strike.
-Fracture generations (gen.) were assigned by following the criteria below.
+To identify different generations of the manually-traced fractures, we used abutting and cross-cutting relationships as discussed in Peacock et al. (2018), aided by general fracture attributes such as length and strike.
+Fracture generations were assigned following the criteria below:

-- Gen. 1 is for the longest fractures that traverse through the study areas.
-Absolute orientations are not used as criterion, because they may change in converging patterns as present in the NE of the bench. - Gen. 2 is in a subparallel orientation to gen. 1, shorter in length, and abuts on to gen. 1. - Gen. 3 is shorter than gen. 1 and gen. 2, oriented at an acute angle to gen. 1 and gen. 2, and abuts on to them. - Gen. 4 is ENE-WSW striking, suborthogonal to gen. 1 and gen. 2, abutting gen. 1 and gen. 2, and both abuts and crosscuts gen. 3. - Gen. 5 is for the shortest fracture traces with a large range of orientations and abuts all other generations suborthogonally, creating polygonal shapes.

-Distinguishing generations 1 and 2 by length is not possible for all fractures, because large portions of individual traces continue outside of our domains.
+- 250 Gen. 1: Longest fractures that traverse through the study areas.
+Absolute orientations are not used as criterion because they may change in converging patterns as present in the NE of "the bench". - Gen. 2: Subparallel orientation to gen. 1, shorter in length and abuts on to gen. 1. - Gen. 3: Shorter than gen. 1 and 2, oriented at an acute angle to gen. 1 and 2 and abuts on to them. - Gen. 4: ENE-WSW striking, sub-orthogonal to gen. 1 and 2 and abutting gen. 1 and 2, and both abuts and crosscuts gen. 3 - Gen. 5: Shortest fracture traces with a large range of orientations and abuts all other generations sub-orthogonally, creating polygonal shapes - Distinguishing generations 1 and 2 by length is not possible for all fractures because large portions of individual traces continue outside of our domains.
 Thus, we qualitatively investigated the continuation of the fracture trace towards the outside of the map domain to aid the interpretation.
-A fracture set analogous to generation 3 in the SW domains was absent in the NE domains.
+A fracture set analogous to generation (gen.) 3 in the SW domains was absent in the NE domains.
 Our interpretation of fracture generations is consistent with the four main joint sets identified in Rawnsley et al. (1998) for the northeastern areas.
 Other interpretations of joint populations in other locations at Lilstock (Belayneh and Cosgrove, 2004; Engelder and Peacock, 2001; Loosveld and Franssen, 1992) identified up to six generations of joints.